-If you make these over the weekend, there are plenty left over for breakfasts and snacks during the week.
-I also like to add walnuts or chocolate chips to the final mix-in.
+If you make these banana wheat germ muffins over the weekend, there are plenty left over for the week.
+Easy to whip up and packed with all sorts of healthy bits.
+I also like to add walnuts (or chocolate chips) to the final mix-in.
 If you’re looking to avoid soy, any nondairy milk will work in place of the soy milk.

 - 1 cup plain soymilk

 - 1/3 cup evaporated cane juice (or sugar)

 - 1 1/4 cups whole wheat pastry flour

 - 2 teaspoons baking powder